sassoftware/saspy/saspy/doc/source/install.rst

     This is simply a boolean, so to use it you specify 'sspi' : True.
 Also, to use this, you must have the path to the spiauth.dll file in your System Path variable, just like is required for Local IOM connections.
-    See the second paragraph under Local IOM for more on this.
+    See the second paragraph under Local IOM for more on this. javaparms -
+    The javaparms option allows you to specify Java command line options.
+These aren't generally needed, but this does allows for a way to specify them if something was needed.

 .. code-block:: ipython3